 Despite these alarming statistics, Florida Governor Rick Scott recently signed into law a bill that shields the owners, investors, managers and other employees and individuals of nursing homes from liability for their failure to protect, and to ensure the well-being and rights of home residents.
 S.B.
 670 does several things, including:

 - Prohibiting “passive investors” from being named as defendants in lawsuits against nursing homes.
 A passive investor is an “an individual or entity that has an interest in a facility but does not participate in the decision making or operations of the facility”; and

 - Requiring plaintiffs seeking punitive damages to demonstrate upfront, before trial, that there is reasonable basis for recovery of such damages.
 A judge would make such a determination before hearing the full weight the evidence during a trial.

 Nursing home abuse and neglect is an ongoing issue throughout Florida.
 The Florida Health Care Association estimates that about 72,000 elders rely on nursing homes for long-term care.
 Nursing homes have duty to their residents to ensure that there are sufficient measures in place to prevent falls and adequate staff to supervise patients.
 A nursing home’s failure to satisfy these obligations may render them liable for any resulting injuries.

 Contact an Attorney Today

-The Miami elder abuse attorneys of Gerson and Schwartz, P.A. have decades of experience handling matters involving nursing home abuse.
-If you believe that a loved one has been the victim of nursing home abuse or as been harmed or injured due to negligence of a nursing home, contact the Miami elder neglect attorneys of Gerson and Schwartz, P.A. today.
+The Miami elder abuse attorneys of Gerson & Schwartz, P.A. have decades of experience handling matters involving nursing home abuse.
+If you believe that a loved one has been the victim of nursing home abuse or as been harmed or injured due to negligence of a nursing home, contact the Miami elder neglect attorneys of Gerson & Schwartz, P.A. today.